brnRez/notashortener/readme.md

 - Generates a shortened Url based on the user's provided one;
 - Checks if the provided Url contains the "http" prefix, and if it doesn't, adds it;
-- Alongside the generated shortened Url, it provides a QR Code containing it too;
+- Alongside the generated shortened Url, provides a QR Code generated from it as well;
 - When the user access the shortened Url, it redirects him to the original Url provided before.